-Principle 1 Ecological restoration practice is based on an appropriate local indigenous reference ecosystem
+Principle 1 Ecological restoration practice is based on an appropriate local native reference ecosystem

 A reference ecosystem is a model adopted to identify the particular ecosystem that is the target of the restoration project.
 This involves describing the specific compositional, structural and functional ecosystem attributes requiring reinstatement before the desired outcome (the restored state) can be said to have been achieved.